 A supercritical pulverized coal (SCPC) generating unit was selected for the project to meet the partners’ future need for base load generation at the scale required.
 However, the partners continue to diversify their portfolio of generation and energy efficiency resources to meet their consumers’ needs.

 Tri-State recently added 220 MW of combined cycle natural gas capacity in eastern Colorado.
-Forty-eight percent of Sunflower and Mid-Kansas’ generating capacity comes from natural gas.
+Fifty-two percent of Sunflower and Mid-Kansas’ generating capacity comes from natural gas.

 With First Solar, Tri-State is developing the Cimarron I Solar Project in northeastern New Mexico.
 Once fully operational in December of 2010, the 500,000 photovoltaic-panel facility will generate 30 MW of electricity.